gblvil/ResolutionMpxDpi/README.md

 # ResolutionMpxDpi
-  Convert resolution to Mpx with Dpi and superprecision for Mpx
+  Convert resolution to Mpx with Dpi and float accuracy for Mpx